hackerDEpandas/IR_Class/README.md

 # IR_Class
-An example of using Sklearn module for multinomial classification.
+An example of using Sklearn module for multinomial classification on student success data.
+Repository gives detailed examples of using top classification algorithms to predict student success.
+The examples folder contains *.ipynb* files entalling detailed explanation of steps to fitting a final model.
+The scripts folder contains *.py* files with the consolidated code for each machine learning algortihm used.
+The data set can be found in the data folder.